Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 date: 2025-03-07
 tags:
   - research
+excerpt: In this post, we will demystify how Linux loads processes and discover how Linux works on a journey that reminds me of the joys of computers and discovery.
 ---

-# Outline

-TODO: verbiage review with hemingwayapp.
-Writing is too informal/flowery/not simple words

-TODO: who is this post for? write intro explaining background needed

 TODO: redo without nix store

+TODO: writing is too informal/flowery/not simple words. verbiage review with hemingway

 TODO: really need the better code formatting like https://squidfunk.github.io/mkdocs-material/reference/code-blocks/

 # Linux Spelunking: How are processes loaded?
 How would I figure it out?

-Let's journey into Linux to find out how programs are loaded.
+Today we journey into Linux to discover how programs are loaded.
-Building new systems requires you to understand how the current system actually works — not how it works according to the documentation.
+Building new systems requires you to understand how the current system actually works—not how it works according to the documentation.
 This post is meant for people who want to learn more about kernel internals but have been hesitating to dive in for themselves.
 I am writing the post I wish I had when starting out.
-I will hopefully convince you that kernel development is not intimidating.
+This article aims to convince you that kernel development is not intimidating.
-We will explore how to deal with ambiguity and come out with an understanding for the exact actions Linux takes when loading a realistic program.
+We will explore how to deal with ambiguity when researching something new.
+You will come out with an understanding of the exact actions Linux tkes to load a realistic program.
+Moreover, you will learn the tools to deconstruct any large program.

-This is documentation I wish I had.
-In this post, we will demystify how Linux loads processes and discover how Linux works on a journey that reminds me of the joys of computers and discovery.

 > **Goal**: How does Linux load a program?

 The first thing you may note is that this question is a bit odd.
 There are several interpretations for what it means to "load a program".
 This is a good point.
 However, a priori, I cannot know what the correct question to ask is.
-Our journey will start assuming only basic C knowledge and become more complex.
-We will learn about Linux and its internal mechanisms from scratch.
+Our expedition begins assuming basic C knowledge and becomes more complex.
+We will learn about the Linux kernel and its internal mechanisms from scratch.

 {% include toc %}

 <br>

-We have to step in any direction to get started.
+We must step in any direction to start.
-The results of each experiment will allow us to keep iterating, refining our questions, and learn new concepts.
+The results of each experiment will allow us to iterate, refine our questions, and learn new concepts.

 On first blush, the question seems obvious.
 Running a program simply means going to the first instruction and running in order until the end.
 Let's test this theory.

 ## Load a program

 Let's try running a simple program and inspect what it is doing.
 [`nautilus`](https://apps.gnome.org/Nautilus/) is the file explorer application that ships with GNOME.
 We want to know what Linux is doing when nautilus starts.
-It would be neat if there was a way to see every call into Linux.
-Luckily, there is a tool called `strace` which will record every call to the Linux kernel.
+Luckily, there is a tool called `strace` which records every call into Linux.
 Before we look at the output, let's stop to recursively explain what is going on.

 > :information_desk_person:: Why Nautilus?